-- (1) "The government will pay for your solar panels." - (2) "Your system is free and you will pay a cost unassociated with your system to your Approved Vendor." - g) Guarantees about customer savings are only permitted in marketing materials if a customer's contract includes an explicit savings guarantee. - i) Below is an example of a statement that an Approved Vendors may only make conditionally if a customer's contract contains an explicit savings guarantee. - (1) "You are guaranteed to save money if you get solar panels." - (a) The Program Administrator may follow up with an Approved Vendor seeking supporting materials, including the customer's contract, to verify the veracity of this statement. - h) Below are examples of acceptable marketing statements related to whether customers will save money. - i) "Lower your electric bills." - ii) "Reduce your electric bill." - iii) "Save money by switching to solar." - iv) "We expect that by installing solar you will save money." - v) "Offset your electric bill." - i) In the context of marketing distributed generation projects, the Program Administrator reserves the right to seek supporting materials (including customer contracts) to demonstrate that these claims are not false, unsubstantiated, or misleading.
-(For example, an Approved Vendor shall not provide a marketing claim of "Reduce your electric bill" while providing a lease agreement with monthly payments that on average a greater than the expected decrease on the customer's electric bill through reduced usage and net metering credits.)
+- g) Guarantees about customer savings are only permitted in marketing materials if a customer's contract includes an explicit savings guarantee.
+An Approved Vendor shall not state that a customer will be guaranteed to save money unless the provider guarantees that the customer will always pay less in subscription costs, as determined by taking into account all charges levied in connection with the subscription, than the customer would otherwise pay for that same amount of energy supplied at the default supply rate. - i) Below is an example of a statement that an Approved Vendor may only make conditionally if a customer's contract contains an explicit savings guarantee. - (1) "You are guaranteed to save money if you subscribe to this project." - (a) The Program Administrator may follow up with an Approved Vendor seeking supporting materials, including the customer's contract, to verify the veracity of this statement. - (2) "A customer who subscribes to a community solar project saves [x]% of their utility bill." - (a) This statement is only permitted in marketing materials if the contract includes an explicit savings guarantee which matches the claim offered in marketing materials. - (b) The Program Administrator may follow up with an Approved Vendor seeking supporting materials, including the customer's contract, to verify the veracity of this statement. - ii) Below are examples of acceptable marketing statements related to whether customers will save money. - (1) "Lower your electric bills." - (2) "Reduce your electric bill" - (3) "Save money by switching to solar." - (4) "We expect that community solar subscribers will save money." - (5) "Offset your electric bill." - h) In the context of marketing community solar subscriptions, the Program Administrator reserves the right to seek supporting materials (including customer subscription contracts) to demonstrate that even these claims are not false, unsubstantiated, or misleading.
+(For example, an Approved Vendor shall not provide a marketing claim of "Reduce your electric bill" while providing community solar subscriptions that are more expensive than the bill crediting received by the customer through the community solar project subscription.) - Approved Vendors should emphasize to prospective subscribers that value from a subscription agreement is primarily realized through net metering, and that enrollment in net metering will take place as part of the subscription enrollment process. - (1) Where possible, Approved Vendors should share that the value of net metering credits will depend on the subscriber's energy supply rate. - (2) Where possible, Approved Vendors should share that there may be a lag of 1-2 billing cycles before net metering credits appear on the subscriber's bill. - (3) Where possible, Approved Vendors marketing subscriptions to projects not yet energized should clearly disclose the expected energization date and that net metering credits will not be received by the subscriber before the time the project is energized, which may be later than the date expected by the subscriber. - (4) The Approved Vendor should clearly communicate any charges to the subscriber that may be assessed prior to energization of the project.